New York14 Images

 The big City is the protagonist in various of her early works in New York.
 More

-"Ariane and the City" (Fig. 123) communicates her strength and energy: her angular, serious face stands out against the blue background, the straight strokes delimiting the body play against the white cubes of the city in the background.
+"Girl in Blue" (Fig. 123) communicates her strength and energy: her angular, serious face stands out against the blue background, the straight strokes delimiting the body play against the white cubes of the city in the background.
 The large white hand on a blue background evinces the characteristic shape of some of her drawings.
 In the pastel "Girl with Hat" (Fig. 122) vibrating yellows and violets transmit the youth and vitality of the young woman.
 "Couple" (Fig. 078) expresses sensuality and affection.

-The influence of what is now known as urban art can be discerned in works such as "Woman with Yellow Glove" (Fig. 172), "Subway" (Fig. 011) and specially "Crazy" (Fig. 004), painted with swift and zig-zagging strokes, provokes curiosity; the colors are browns, greens, blues and a vivid red.
+The influence of what is now known as urban art can be discerned in works such as "Woman with Yellow Glove" (Fig. 172), "Subway" Fig. 011 and specially "Crazy" Fig. 004, painted with swift and zig-zagging strokes, provokes curiosity; the colors are browns, greens, blues and a vivid red.
 Graffiti first catches the eye, then, as you continue to look, figures emerge: in the center, perhaps the figure of an elf, to the right, a woman.
 Transparent-greenish heads seem to float, the ochre arms of what looks to be a man are raised, there is one eye on the left corner, and other figures take form.

 In 2004 she moved to a neglected loft with big windows and tall walls, probably an old workshop, in Williamsburg with other roomates.
 Her best friend was Oliver De Lantsheery; they were fellows in Parson and they shared a lot of activities together.
 They painted and did other projects with Header.
 In the loft they had working tables, old couches, big paintings they were working on spread on the floor, a hammock in the middle of the room, and cats.
 Sometimes Oliver prepared delicious dinners.
 Ariane and Oliver were curious and they liked to explore the city, the small stores, a street, different ethnic restaurants.
 They organized events and expositions.
 When Ariane finished her studies, she began the struggle of the artist to survive in New York.
 A city with a surplus of talent, where employers are accustomed to using artists while paying minimum wage, or without any pay at all, under the guise of an internship.
 She began freelancing as a graphic designer, a work Ariane placed great value in, and continued the rest of her life.
 She created designs.for magazines, posters for restaurants, "La Brunnette" (Fig. 081) is a poster for a restaurant opened by her friend Jacques Gautier.
 There is a group of light humorous drawings.
 "Chanchos" (Fig. 258), "Who are you anyway" (Fig. 256).

-ABSTRACT13 Images
+10 Images